A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: Algorithm

 \subsubsection{Construction of MDDs for the KEP}

 Decision diagrams can be constructed by finding the \textit{state transition graph} of a dynamic programming (DP) formulation and reducing it afterwards (see \cite{Cire2013, Hooker2013} for more details).
-We model the pricing problems through DP by formulating two models; one for cycles and the other for chains.
-Particularly, a DP model is formulated for each cycle copy in \eqref{sprbm:cycles}, an for each chain copy in \eqref{sprbm:chains}.
+We model the pricing problems by formulating two DP models; for cycles and chains.
+Particularly, a DP model is formulated for each cycle copy $\fm \in \fbcopiescy$, an for each chain copy $\fm \in \fbcopiesch$.
 A \textit{state} in these models represents the vertices $\vix \in \Vertex$ visited at previous \textit{stages}, where a stage corresponds to the position of a vertex in a cycle or chain. \textit{Controls} $\hat{\cydpvar}^{\vert \Kcycle \vert}$ and $\bar{\cydpvar}^{\vert \Lchain \vert} $ take the index value of a vertex $\vix \in \pairset$ and vertex $\vix \in \Vertex$, indicating that it is assigned to a cycle or chain, respectively, in the position given by the control index, i.e., in position $\Kix \le \Kcycle$ of a cycle or position $\Lix \le \Lchain$ of a chain.
-As the domain of $\hat{\cydpvar}$ and $\hat{\cydpvar}$ variables contains three or more values, the resulting diagram is an MDD.
+Since the domain of $\hat{\cydpvar}$ and $\hat{\cydpvar}$ variables contains three or more values, the resulting diagram is an MDD.

+While it is easy to derive the number of MDDs for chains (one for every \single), that is not the case for cycles.
+As a result, we start by considering $\fvs$ as a ``$K$-limited'' \textit{feedback vertex set} (FVS), i.e., a set of vertices whose removal from the graph removes all feasible cycles.
+We refer to vertices in this set as \textit{feedback vertices}.
+Note that when $\Kcycle$ is sufficiently large, a $K$-limited FVS corresponds to an FVS of $\digraph$.
+The goal is then to find a ``small'' cardinality $K$-limited FVS to build as few MDDs for cycles as possible; one for each vertex in $\fvs$.
+Since finding a minimum FVS and a smallest set covering are NP-hard problems \citep{Karp1972}, we introduce a heuristics as an alternative.